exponea/exponea-ios-sdk/Documentation/push-notifications.md

 Silent push notifications don't trigger any visible or audible notifications on the device but wake up the application to allow it to perform tasks in the background.

-The app must track the push token to the Engagement backend to receive push notifications.
-The SDK does this automatically only if push notification tracking is enabled and properly implemented, and the app is [authorized](#register-for-receiving-push-notifications) to receive alert push notifications.
+To receive push notifications, the app must track the push token to the Engagement backend.
+The SDK does this automatically only if push notification tracking is enabled and properly implemented and the app is [authorized](#register-for-receiving-push-notifications) to receive alert push notifications.

 Silent push notifications don't require authorization.
-To track the push token even when the app is not authorized, set the configuration variable `requirePushAuthorization` to `false`.
+To track the push token even when the app isn't authorized, set the configuration variable `requirePushAuthorization` to `false`.
 This causes the SDK to register for push notifications and track the push token at application startup.

 ``` swift
     Exponea.shared.configure(